Purpose

 Create a partition-level STORAGE_CACHE_POLICY

-Specify the STORAGE_CACHE_POLICY for primary partitions when creating a partitioned table.
+Specify the STORAGE_CACHE_POLICY for the primary partitions when creating a partitioned table.

 CREATE TABLE tbl5 ( c1 INT, c2 VARCHAR(50), INDEX idx1 (c1) STORAGE_CACHE_POLICY = (GLOBAL = "hot"), INDEX idx2 (c2) STORAGE_CACHE_POLICY = (GLOBAL = "auto") ) PARTITION BY RANGE (c1) (PARTITION p1 VALUES LESS THAN (100) STORAGE_CACHE_POLICY = "hot", PARTITION p2 VALUES LESS THAN (200) STORAGE_CACHE_POLICY = "auto", PARTITION p3 VALUES LESS THAN MAXVALUE STORAGE_CACHE_POLICY = "none");Example explanation:

-tbl5table, two indexes are created, each with a different storage cache policy. - The table is partitioned by the
+tbl5, two indexes are created, and each index specifies a different storage cache policy. - The table is partitioned by the

-c1column using range partitioning, with each partition having a different storage cache policy. - The STORAGE_CACHE_POLICY for indexes and partitions can be independently set, allowing for fine-grained storage management.
+c1column using range partitioning, and each partition specifies a different storage cache policy. - The STORAGE_CACHE_POLICY for the index and the table partitions can be set independently, enabling fine-grained storage management.